 - Coarse salt and chopped parsley for sprinkling

 - ½ cup mayonnaise

-- 2 Tbsp. diced pickles (may substitute pickle relish)
+- 2 tablespoons diced pickles (may substitute pickle relish)

-- 1 tsp. white or apple cider vinegar
+- 1 teaspoon white vinegar or apple cider vinegar

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.

 - Serving Size: ¼ of the recipe (meat, sauce, and sweet potato wedges)

 - Sodium: 754 mg

 - Cholesterol: 80 mg